 What is Perceived as a ” Bad Behavior” is actually a Form of Communication Due to Unmet Needs.

 - When your loved one has difficult “behaviors”, he/she is trying to communicate.

 - Challenging situations include: resistance to care, physical and verbal aggression/outbursts, anxiety, confusion, depression, wandering.

 - Brief and simple one-step directions paired with visual cues

 - Leave and then return once both of you are calm

 - Re-direct conversation if possible

-- Approach in front within their visual field starting at 6 feet, then slowly progress to person’s dominant side
+- Approach within their visual field starting at 6 feet, then slowly progress to person’s dominant side.

 - Always make sure that your presence is known before approaching.